Walking with Dinosaurs: Pilot episode and funding

 The BBC liked the concept of Walking with Dinosaurs but were nervous whether a series of its scale was actually achievable.
-After also pitching the idea to BBC Worldwide, Haines was granted £100,000 to produce a short pilot episode.
+After also pitching the idea to BBC Worldwide, Haines was granted £100,000 to produce a short Pilot Episode.
 In the spring of 1997, Haines, accompanied by a single cameraman, travelled to a national park near Paphos in Cyprus to shoot footage for the pilot.
 Milne then gathered a small team to produce models and animations.
 The resulting proof-of-concept pilot, finished by the summer of 1997, was six minutes long.
 The only consultant so far brought in for the project was the palaeontologist David Martill, who offered his services on the pilot for free if he could then stay on as a consultant should the pilot succeed and a series be made.

 The pilot episode was marine-themed, revolving around a beached giant pliosaur, and based on the fossils of the Jurassic Oxford Clay in England (a setting later used for the episode Cruel Sea), a setting suggested by Martill.
 After concerns that the marine episode might not have enough "superstar" animals, Martill suggested the inclusion of the theropod dinosaur Eustreptospondylus.
-One of the major differences between the pilot and the later series was that it included partial x-rays of the inner workings of the animals so that they could be better explained.
-In the later series this was abandoned in favour of a more standard "natural history" aesthetic.
+One of the major differences between the pilot and the later series was that, while the pilot included partial x-rays of the inner workings of the animals so that they could be better explained, in the later series this was abandoned in favour of a more standard "natural history" aesthetic.
 In addition to the pilot, Framestore also produced stills and a shorter trailer with a group of plesiosaurs hunting fish to sell the idea of Walking with Dinosaurs.